marnix/MEPK/README.txt

    Open issue: can these features be used to create a proof "the positive reals form a group"?
 I think they can, if we also have a 'hypothesis' proof step, which grounds any statement whose conclusion is identical to one of it hypotheses.

+   Alternative design: Instead of an 'abbreviate' proof step, have an 'abbreviate' _proof_.
+This puts abbreviations outside of the mepk.kernel, and Minimal is Good (TM).

 Implementation issues: